How to start a popsicle business: a founder's guide

 • Contact a packaging supplier to ask about their minimum order quantity for custom wrappers.

-Most of your sales will be instant.
-Customers at markets expect to pay with credit cards, debit cards, or digital wallets like Apple Pay.
-For larger catering gigs, it is smart to require a 50% deposit upfront with a simple contract outlining the event details.
+Most of your sales will be instant, card-based transactions at markets and events.
+Customers expect to pay with credit cards, debit cards, or digital wallets like Apple Pay.
+For catering gigs, require a 50 percent deposit upfront with a simple contract outlining the event details.

 Here are 3 immediate steps to take:

-• Draft a simple contract template for catering events that requires a 50% deposit.
+• Draft a simple contract template for catering events that requires a 50 percent deposit.

-For an SBA Microloan, expect interest rates between 8% and 13%.
-Qualification often depends on your personal credit and a solid business plan.
-The Kiva process is different, as it relies on your ability to get friends and family to support your loan first.
+Qualification for an SBA Microloan depends on your personal credit and a solid business plan.
+The Kiva process is different, since it relies on your ability to get friends and family to support your loan first.

 Estimate your first six months of operating costs

 With funding in mind, calculate your working capital.
-This is the cash you need for daily operations.
-It covers recurring costs like ingredients, market fees, insurance payments, and fuel before your sales become consistent.
+This is the cash you need for daily operations, including ingredients, market fees, insurance payments, and fuel before your sales become consistent.
 Plan for at least $3,000 to $6,000 for your first season.

-Some new owners focus entirely on startup equipment and forget about operating cash.
-This mistake can create a cash crunch just as you launch.
-A clear six-month budget helps you avoid this and ensures you can afford to buy supplies and book events.
+Owners who focus entirely on startup equipment and forget about operating cash run into a crunch just as they launch.
+A clear six-month budget keeps you able to buy supplies and book events during the slow weeks before repeat customers build up.

 Here are 3 immediate steps to take: